tysongg/essential-cosmic/README.md

 Pull in differnt typings from aiohttp so we can properly typehint web.RequestHandler params (middleware) Implement event system to decouple models from websocket implementation Handle WS connections that close unexpectadly.
+Implement tests for websockets
+Implement queueing in websocket manager so we don't block responses on POST calls to /topic/<id>/topic